vtopc/intro-to-go/concurrency/README.md

 ### Before spawning goroutine(checklist):

+1. Consider to write sync code.
+Goroutine is not a silver bullet, it wouldn't make code faster in all cases.

+    _Async code harder to understand and debug is.
+Hrrmmm._ Master Yoda

-1. Make sure, that there would be limited amount of running goroutines.
+2. Make sure, that there would be limited amount of running goroutines.
 Use one of next:
 - use [semaphore](https://pkg.go.dev/golang.org/x/sync/semaphore)
 - use [errgroup](https://pkg.go.dev/golang.org/x/sync/errgroup) with [SetLimit()](https://pkg.go.dev/golang.org/x/sync/errgroup#Group.SetLimit)
 - create [worker pool](https://gobyexample.com/worker-pools)